 It also helps prevent instances in which a particular issue is overlooked as it hasn’t been written down and is forgotten about.

 Detail the agenda items

 Agenda items are any topics or activities that you discuss during the meeting.
-By detailing the agenda items, you can create an accurate record of exactly what issues were addressed, the concerns raised, and resolutions reached.
+By detailing the agenda items, you can create an accurate record of exactly what issues were addressed, the concerns raised, and the resolutions reached.

 It also provides an idea of the structure of the meeting, mapping out the order of conversation, which can be useful for future reference.

-Define the actionable items
+Define the action items